pkic/pkimm/categories/knowledge-and-training/_index.md

 - Examine security awareness program
 - Interview personnel to verify that they are aware of their responsibilities
 - Review security awareness training records
-- Security awareness training is provided in accordance to the training plan
+- Security awareness training is provided in accordance with the training plan
 - Review content of the security awareness training

 #### References